-In accordance with the Company's Articles of Association, at every Annual General Meeting, any Director who has been a Director at each of the two preceding Annual General Meetings shall retire by rotation and be eligible for re-election.
-As all the Directors were elected at the Annual General Meeting held on 22 March 2017, no Directors will retire by rotation and be subject to re-election at the Annual General Meeting of the Company to be held on 13 March 2018.
+In accordance with the Company's Articles of Association, at every Annual General Meeting, any Director who has been a Director at each of the two preceding Annual General Meetings and who was not appointed or re-elected by the Company in General Meeting at, or since, either such Annual General Meeting shall retire by rotation and be eligible for re-election.
+However, in line with best practice, all the Directors have agreed to retire and stand for re-election on a voluntary basis and Ms Cornish-Bowden, having been appointed as a Director by the Board, shall retire and stand for election by shareholders at the Annual General Meeting.

-The Directors have appointment letters which do not provide for any specific term.
-They are subject to re-election by shareholders at a maximum interval of three years.
+The Directors are subject to re-election by shareholders at a maximum interval of three years.
 Copies of the Directors' appointment letters are available on request from the Company Secretary.
 Upon joining the Board, any new Directors receive an induction and relevant training is available to Directors on an ongoing basis.